 I talk more about why I chose to focus on Pinterest in my post, Why you’re not mastering social media and what you can do about it.

-My free Pinterest for Business course will give you all the details, but let me give you a quick synopsis of how I used Pinterest to grow my list.
+My free Masterclass will give you all the details, but let me give you a quick synopsis of how I used Pinterest to grow my list.

 I started building my Pinterest page in September, about three months before my website went live.
 I used this time to test everything.
 I changed my name, description, board titles, links, and anything else you can change, about 10 times before I discovered what performs best.